 The government remains open to hearing all perspectives on this matter, and will consider the feedback heard to inform next steps on the consultative process.

 The Canadian Food Inspection Agency (CFIA) response outlines the rationale for seed royalties on farm saved seed: to increase research investment in Canada’s cereal sector.
 CFIA also acknowledges the interest of farmers to save seed for their own use in the next growing season.
 A planned online consultation for spring 2019 was delayed, and there has not been an update since.
+An industry-led pilot, separate from the CFIA program, launched in 2020 using a seed variety use agreement for three crop varities.
 Because RMA has not received notice that the program is formally ending, this resolution is assigned the status of Intent Not Met.
 RMA will continue to engage with CFIA through consultations on this topic.